Istiak21/Research-Assistant/README.md

 - AI-generated research questions for any topic.
 - Automated web research powered by **Selenium** and **headless Chrome**.
-- AI-generated summaries using Together AI’s Llama 3 model.
+- AI-generated summaries using Meta's Llama 3 model from Together.ai API.
 - Clean, interactive web UI built with **Streamlit**.
 - Option to reset and run multiple research sessions.